![]() |

 to drive that my pulse still races every time I drive it (I am writing this

-after one year of experience with the Volt).
-We always drive it with the shifter in the "L" position - this is not a gear since there is no gearbox in the Volt - it is a mode that optimizes the regenerative braking feature.
+between the seats and behind the rear seats.
+I always drive it with the shifter in the "L" position - this is not a gear since there is no gearbox in the Volt - it is a mode that optimizes the regenerative braking feature.
 This allows for one pedal driving since when you lift your foot off the accelerator the vehicle slows so dramatically (while recharging the battery) that the only time you need to touch the brake pedal is a few feet before coming to a stop.
-We leave the vehicle in L mode even on the freeway since it can recover a lot of energy on the downhill slopes, this is particularly noticeable in cruise control.
+I leave the vehicle in L mode even on the freeway since it can recover a lot of energy on the downhill slopes, this is particularly noticeable in cruise control.
 The benefit to this mode is increased range.
 The seats both front and rear are quite comfortable for long drives, this is one of the most comfortable vehicles I have ever owned.
 Plus there are a number of amenities that you expect with an premium contemporary vehicle, such as the ability to plug in your iPhone or iPod to the USB Jack in the armrest and then access your music from the center console.
 And of course a Bluetooth hands-free connection for smart phones is built-in along with all of the amenities of OnStar including turn by turn navigation and emergency assistance.
-The climate control system is excellent, and we tend to leave it in "auto" mode so that it handles everything including humidity, defrosting, and cabin temperature.
-It is generally a bad idea to open the windows because the aerodynamics of the vehicle creates a buffeting and fluttering sound at speeds above 45 mph, although I occasionally drop the drivers window a few inches on the freeway every now and then without ill effects. |
+The climate control system is excellent, and I tend to leave it in "auto" mode so that it handles everything including humidity, defrosting, and cabin temperature.
+It is generally a bad idea to open the windows because the aerodynamics of the vehicle creates a buffeting and fluttering sound at speeds above 45 mph, although I occasionally drop the drivers window a few inches on the freeway every now and then without ill effects.
+There is plenty of cargo space in the Volt.
+I have transported 6 8ft 1X12 boards INSIDE the vehicle - they go all the way down to the front passenger floor area.
+I have also carried 2 large 66″ x 37.5″ 240 Watt solar panels inside - barely.
+The rear cargo area is large enough to carry anything I have encountered in normal every day use.
+And when the rear seats are down there is even more room for large items. |

 Remote Control